kevinlig/potato-draw/protocol/Potato_Protocol_2.1.md

 If this election process was applied to a system of government, it would be considered a "weak democracy" at best due to the lack of internal enforcement of election results.
 However, the author believes that this system will ensure synchronized client state *over time* with minimal overhead, at the expense of synchronized state at *every moment in time*.
 Given the relative unimportance of the data being transmitted as well as the potential for high frequency changes, increasing overhead to improve state management would appear to be undesirable.

 ### Direct Elections
-When a client (the originating client) desires to update the mesh to its current canvas state, it will initiate an election.
+When a client (the originating client) desires to update the mesh to its current canvas state, it will initiate a **direct election**.

 To initiate an election, the client will transmit a message to its directly connected peers with a `type` value of `direct_election_request`.